cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 And each node's CNI config 10.85.X.0/24 (where X is consecutive) On each node, add routes to each node

-# Setup base VM:
+# Setup Base VM:
 Download ARM Image:
 https://ubuntu.com/download/server/arm
-If you have an ISO, in UTM, select Emulate, then browse to the ISO and select your machine settings.
+If you have an ISO, in UTM, select Virtualize, then browse to the ISO and select your machine settings.
-​Press play and wait for the countdown to install Ubuntu.
+Start the Created VM and Select "Install or Try Ubuntu" or wait for the countdown to install Ubuntu.
-Download the ISO installer of the OS you want run Start the VM, booting from the ISO, follow OS installation steps, stop the VM Remove the USB drive and start the VM, append the following your .bashrc:

-ip addr | grep "inet.*enp0s1" | tail -n1
-Reboot, Note the ip address
+Follow OS installation steps, being sure to include:
+* Install SSH Server
+* Import SSH key
+* No snaps are necessary
+Then stop the VM
+Remove the USB drive
+Start the VM note the IP Address
-ssh to that ip using your favorite terminal. copy the mount script
+Delete the contents of /etc/machine-id but dont delete the file. ssh to that ip using your favorite terminal. copy the mount script